Dreads, locs or dreadlocks, whatever you want to call them, are hairs that are matted together.

 In other cultures, they were a representation of ethnic pride or just fashionable.
 We find evidence of dreadlocks being worn by priests and warriors.

 In the 1970s, dreadlocks had a new life with reggae music and it transitioned from being a traditional or cultural thing to being a fashion or style trend.

-In the modern world, dreads are popular in people from varied cultures, ethnicities, and backgrounds.
-They are popular in players from NFL and musicians of African-American ethnicity.
+In the modern world, dreads are popular among people from varied cultures, ethnicities, and backgrounds.
+They are popular among players from the NFL and musicians of African-American ethnicity.

 Recommended Read: Best Shampoo for Dreads

 The fact is that people with all sorts of different hairs and backgrounds wear and can wear dreads.
 However, this is a natural style for people with curly hair and people with straight hair find it hard to stick to them.
 Chances are that people with straight hair will slip out in the early stages of developing dreads.

 When it comes to starting dreads, there are a number of ways you can do that.
 We will be outlining some of the most popular and easy-to-follow methods.

 Method 1: Backcombing to Start Dreads